 The College only holds data for the minimum time necessary to fulfil the purpose for which it was collected.
 To ensure this, the College has a Data Retention Schedule in place.

 For unsuccessful applications for employment, the College will hold your data on file for six months after the end of the relevant recruitment process.

-If your application for employment is successful, personal data gathered during the recruitment process will be transferred to your Human Resources file (electronic and paper based) and retained during your employment with all other data processed during your time with us.
+If your application for employment is successful, personal data gathered during the recruitment process will be transferred to your Human Resources file (electronic and paper based) and retained with all other data processed during your time with us.
 Your data will be destroyed one year after your contract ends with the College.

 12 Making sure your personal information is accurate

 The College strives to ensure that all personal data remain current and accurate.
 If you become aware of any incorrect information held, you have the right to request that this is rectified.
-There are certain areas where we rely upon you to inform us of any changes to your personal data, for example contact and emergency contact details.
+There are certain areas where we rely upon you to inform us of any changes to your personal data, for example bank details, contact information and emergency contact details.
 It is your responsibility to inform us of these changes.

 13 International data transfers